usaid-cs/yesterday-i-learned/random.md

 1. [Trump appeared in Home Alone 2.](https://www.youtube.com/watch?v=YXE3Ku-mGrk) He requests to be in any film using Trump's properties as a scene.
 1. The arm of a vinyl player should exert 1.5~3g of tracking force (on Earth? as Newtons?).
 Anything higher is bad for the record.
 1. Zeppelin is an Australian cattle dog.
 1. "Home ec" aka [home economics](https://en.wikipedia.org/wiki/Home_economics) aka "how to live at home" is taught in American schools.
+Chinese schools may call them 勞動課.
 1. [Chiclets](https://en.wikipedia.org/wiki/Chiclets) are a brand of gum.
 There is no such thing as a chicklet keyboard.
 1. 300k appendices are removed from Americans each year.
 There is [no statistical evidence](https://articles.mercola.com/appendicitis/prevention.aspx) that doing anything other than eating lots of meat will increase your chances of getting appendicitis.
 1. If you ask the Internet, ["How do I knock myself out for a long time?"](https://www.quora.com/How-can-you-knock-yourself-out-for-a-long-period-of-time?share=1), the Internet replies with "Don't."